On singular Hilbert schemes of points: Local structures and tautological sheaves: Equivariant embeddings in Grassmannians and fixed points

-Summarizing, in principle one can compute (\ref{eq-eulercharacteristics-tautological}) by using (\ref{eq-Thomason-reducedisolatefixed-2}) “$k+1$" times.
-In the rest of this paper, we are concered with the situation (2).
+Summarizing, in principle one can compute (\ref{eq-eulercharacteristics-tautological}) by using (\ref{eq-Thomason-reducedisolatefixed-2}) ``$k+1$'' times.
+In the rest of this paper, we are concerned with situation~\eqref{sit2}.
 Then the factor $\chi(\wedge^p\mathscr{F}|_{Z_i},\wedge^q\mathscr{G}|_{Z_i})$ is easily computed directly.
 Our main task is to compute the equivariant Hilbert series.